Gab-Domingo/weather-app-python/README.md

 # Weather App

 A web application built with Flask that displays weather information based on city name.
-The app provides current weather data through an interactive interface.
+The app provides current weather data through an interactive interface and includes AI-generated natural language descriptions of weather conditions powered by Google's Gemini AI.

 ## Features

 - Get real-time weather data by searching for any city name
+- AI-generated natural language descriptions of weather conditions using Google's Gemini AI
 - Clean and responsive user interface
 - Visual representation of weather conditions
 - Support for temperature, humidity, wind speed, and other weather metrics